Image courtesy of Feelart at FreeDigitalPhotos.net

 In this study, Silexan also had better effects on depression scores than either paroxetine or placebo, but since depression was not the primary measured outcome, specific results cannot be assumed.

 Do not discontinue any medications without consulting your doctor first.
-Withdrawal from anti-anxiety medications is a real concern.
+Lavender oil for anxiety does not have scary side effects nor withdrawal symptoms.
+Withdrawal from anti-anxiety medications, however, is a real concern.
 People on Silexan did not appear to have withdrawal problems.
 Researchers stated that people who do not get benefit from 80 mg per day of lavender may increase to 160 mg per day.

 Silexan is in these products that I know of: